amisarca/Sublime-Text-2-Table-Cleaner/README.markdown

 Did you spot any bug or think of a great improvement?
 Create a new issue, or submit a pull request.

 # Changelog
+- 0.1.0 Added better support for LaTex tables; added more settings to make it more configurable
 - 0.0.1 Initial release